Deloraine is a delightful riverside town with an historic streetscape classified by the National Trust.

 Deloraine's streets are lined with Georgian and Victorian buildings and make for a charming morning or afternoon stroll.
 The town's excellent bakeries and cafes are also popular local hotspots.

-The town also makes a good base from which to explore Cradle Mountain, the Great Western Tiers, Mole Creek and the Central Highlands.
+The town is a good base from which to explore Cradle Mountain, the Great Western Tiers, Mole Creek and the Central Highlands.
+A short detour to Deloraine on the way to Launceston from Devonport makes a pleasant and interesting stop.

 - Watch the feeding of Tasmanian devils at Trowunna Wildlife Park